 STEP 7 – Prepare for Disbursement

 If you submitted all applicable documents, your funds are ready for disbursement to your bill.
 Financial aid disbursements will begin on the 12th class day, (day of record).
-Refunds are processed by the business office and can take up to 14 days after disbursement.
+Refunds are processed by the business office and are distributed to students using their Buc Card.

 Common reasons that financial aid has not been disbursed to your bill are:

 Master promissory note has not been completed and submitted for Direct and/or PLUS loans.

 Entrance Counseling has not been completed and submitted for Direct loans.